ballerina-platform/ballerina-dev-website/learn/getting-started/language-basics.md

 }
 ```

-In this case, the expression following the ``check`` keyword is evaluated and the function returns immediately if it results in an error.<br><br>
+In this case, the expression following the ``check`` keyword is evaluated and the function returns immediately if it results in an error.

 ## Error Subtyping